instana/synthetic-synctl/docs/synctl-patch-test.md

     --expect-status <int>              set expected HTTP status code --operation <method>               HTTP request methods, GET, POST, HEAD, PUT, etc.
     --validation-string <string>       set validation-string
+    --expect-status <int>              expected status code, Synthetic test will fail if response status is not equal to it, default 200
+    --expect-json <string>             An optional object to be used to check against the test response object --expect-match <string>            An optional regular expression string to be used to check the test response --expect-exists <string>           An optional list of property labels used to check if they are present in the test response object
+    --expect-not-empty <string>        An optional list of property labels used to check if they are present in the test response object with a non-empty value
+    --allow-insecure <boolean>         if set to true then allow insecure certificates
 ```

 ### Options for API script test
 ```
-    --script-file <file-name>          specify a script file to update APIScript or BrowserScript --bundle <bundle>                  set bundle content
+    -f, --from-file <file-name>        specify a script file to update API/Browser script(.js/.side), or json payload(.json) --bundle <bundle>                  set bundle content
-    --entry-file <string>              entry file of a bundle test
+    --bundle-entry-file <string>       entry file of a bundle test --mark-synthetic-call <boolean>    set markSyntheticCall
 ```

 ### Options for Browser Script test
 ```
-    --script-file <file-name>          specify a script file to update APIScript or BrowserScript --bundle <bundle>                  set bundle content
+    -f, --from-file <file-name>        specify a script file to update API/Browser script(.js/.side), or json payload(.json) --bundle <bundle>                  set bundle content
-    --entry-file <string>              entry file of a bundle test --browser <string>                 browser type, support chrome and firefox --record-video <boolean>           enable/disable record video, false by default
+    --bundle-entry-file <string>       entry file of a bundle test --browser <string>                 browser type, support chrome and firefox --record-video <boolean>           enable/disable record video, false by default --mark-synthetic-call <boolean>    set markSyntheticCall
 ```

 ### Options for Webpage Simple test